 - You can eat this cornbread with a side with a bowl of chilli or on its own with some vegan butter spread on top.

 Mix the dry ingredients into a bowl, then add the wet ingredients and mix just until combined.
 (Don’t overmix!)

 Let the batter sit for 10 minutes, then pour the batter into a greased cast-iron skillet.

 Bake at 375 degrees F for 22-26 minutes, or until a toothpick comes out clean.
 Let cool for 15 minutes before cutting and serving.

 Tips for making this recipe perfectly

-- Don’t over mix your batter.
-I’m serious, you may be tempted to mix and whisk out all those little clumps until it seems super smooth and creamy…DON’T. Overmixing will lead to a crumby tough cornbread.
+- Don’t over-mix your batter.
+I’m serious, you may be tempted to mix and whisk out all those little clumps until it seems super smooth and creamy…DON’T. Overmixing will lead to a crumby and tough cornbread.
 Mix the batter just until everything is incorporated.

 - Don’t make your oven too hot!
 This can dry out the cornbread.
 I baked mine at 375 degrees F, though if your oven runs hot, you can even try baking at 350 degrees F.